hai-gen/2024/cfp.md

 A workshop summary will be included in the ACM Digital Library for IUI 2024.
 Although papers and demos are not part of the archival ACM IUI proceedings, the papers accepted at IUI workshops 2024 will be published in common proceedings via CEUR-WS (see [https://ceur-ws.org/Vol-3359/](https://ceur-ws.org/Vol-3359/) for last year’s workshop proceedings).

-Please follow the CEUR guidelines for the single column paper template (download the CEUR template).
+Please follow the CEUR guidelines for the single column paper template ([download the CEUR template](https://drive.google.com/file/d/1F9Nllrmhu6gUuYDdl-svxqwd5AW5NmZY/view).
 This year, submissions must be a minimum of five pages (including references) to be published in CEUR (see [https://ceur-ws.org/HOWTOSUBMIT.html](https://ceur-ws.org/HOWTOSUBMIT.html) for details).

 Please submit your papers & demos to EasyChair:
 [https://easychair.org/my/conference?conf=haigen2024](https://easychair.org/my/conference?conf=haigen2024)